O1ahmad/operator/README.md

     1. the basic physical and organizational structures and facilities (e.g. buildings, roads, power supplies) needed for the operation of a society or enterprise.

-*O1 Labs is an open, decentralized and managed infrastructure/operations service provider dedicated to the development, provisioning and support of ALL things cloud-native and crypto.*
+*O1 Labs is an open, decentralized and managed infrastructure/operations service platform dedicated to the development, provisioning and support of ALL things cloud-native and crypto.*

-*We believe infrastructure forms the "floor" on which a society stands and, as such, sets the barrier to accessing vital or valuable services within.
+*We believe infrastructure forms the barrier to accessing vital or valuable services within a society, and as such, represents the "floor" on which it stands.
 Software infrastructure is no exception.
-Championing fundamental DevOps principles and an automate-everything approach, the goal of O1 is to lower or remove the barriers blocking access for users to the incredible landscape of the world's most powerful tools and open-source projects.*
+Championing fundamental DevOps principles and an automate-everything approach, the goal of O1 is to lower or remove the barriers blocking access for users to the incredible landscape of the world's most powerful infrastructure tools and open-source projects and the critical capabilities and services they provide.*

-Leveraging the collective expertise and insights of world-wide communities committed to their cause, each managed service is designed, developed and optimized to meet (or surpass) a standard of production-readiness or a measure of how well an infrastructure supports the following core tenets:
+Leveraging the collective expertise and insights of world-wide communities committed to their cause, each managed service is designed, developed and optimized to meet (or surpass) a standard of how well its infrastructure supports the following core tenets:
 * usability
 * resiliency
 * observability
 * security

-:heavy_check_mark: ***Check out the following public services or deploy your own using any of O1's infrastructure-as-code projects to join the OpenInfra/Ops mission and movement***:
+:heavy_check_mark: ***Check out the following public infrastructure services or deploy your own using any of O1's infrastructure-as-code projects***:

 | Service | Endpoint |
 | :---: | :---: |